Featured Image for Tracing System Calls Using eBPF - Part 2

 Introduction

 In Tracing System Calls Using eBPF Part 1, we lay the groundwork, introducing you to the fundamentals of eBPF and its predecessor, BPF (Berkeley Packet Filter).
-We delve into the evolution of this technology, its safety, performance, and observability advantages over traditional kernel modules, and its pivotal role in securing modern cloud-native environments.
+We delve into the evolution of this technology, its safety, performance, and observability advantages over traditional kernel modules, and its pivotal role in securing modern cloud native environments.
 We guide you through the intricate process of working with eBPF programs, from compilation to execution, highlighting its power in tracing system calls.

 In the second installment, Tracing System Calls Using eBPF Part 2, we elevate our understanding of eBPF's capabilities.
 We unravel the world of Uprobes and Uretprobes, demonstrating how these features empower developers to instrument and monitor user-space applications seamlessly.
 We then venture into Kprobes and Kretprobes, unlocking the potential to dynamically trace and debug kernel functions, offering insights into system behavior and performance analysis.